Bord Gais Energy: Compare Gas & Electricity Prices

-If you already have a gas meter installed at your house, as with electricity, you can easily switch to Bord Gáis Energy gas by using their online option, arranging for a call back or by giving them a call.
+If you already have a gas meter installed at your house, as with electricity, you can easily switch to Bord Gáis Energy gas by using their online option or by giving them a call.
 You’ll need to tell them:

 - Your meter reading.

 - Your old address.

 If your meter is locked, contact Bord Gáis Energy to arrange an appointment to unlock it.

 If you don’t have a gas meter, Bord Gáis Energy will liaise with Gas Networks Ireland in order to get one installed.
 A Registered Gas Installer (RGI) needs to install your meter and then you can contact Bord Gáis Energy with:

 If there is no gas supply at your property, well, just give up (just kidding, actually you can contact Gas Networks Ireland and see about arranging a gas supply).

 If you get a gas allowance as part of the Household Benefits Package contact the Department of Employment Affairs and Social Protection and they'll get onto Bord Gáis Energy and sort it out.
 Your allowance will be applied directly to your gas bill.

 If you want to cancel switching and it’s been less than 14 days since you applied, you can cancel your contract online, and Bord Gáis Energy will confirm this in writing with you.

 If it’s been more than 14 days, then you might be out of luck and will need to contact Bord Gáis Energy and maybe pay an exit fee (Don’t do this unless you’ve found an amazing offer which more than makes up for paying the exit fee).